Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Broncos stats and trends

-- In Denver's 10 games this year, it has five wins against the spread.
+- In Denver's 10 games this season, it has five wins against the spread.

-- This year, the Broncos won ATS in their only game as an underdog of 3 points or more.
+- This season, the Broncos won ATS in their only game as an underdog of 3 points or more.

-- Denver's games this season have eclipsed the over/under only two times in 10 opportunities (20%).
+- Denver's games this season have hit the over on just two of 10 set point totals (20%).

-- Denver is 2-0 against the spread and 2-0 overall when the team records more than 26.5 points.
+- When Denver records more than 26.5 points, it is 2-0 against the spread and 2-0 overall.

-- Denver is 3-2 against the spread and 3-2 overall when the team totals over 355.0 yards.
+- In games that Denver picks up more than 355.0 yards, the team is 3-2 against the spread and 3-2 overall.

-- This season the Broncos have turned the ball over 11 times, while the Chargers have forced 11 turnovers.
+- This year the Broncos have turned the ball over 11 times, while the Chargers have forced 11 turnovers.

 Home and road insights

-- Denver has two wins against the spread, and is 2-3 overall, at home this season.
+- Denver has covered the spread twice at home, and is 2-3 overall there, this season.

-- At home, as 3-point underdogs or greater, the Broncos have two wins ATS (2-1).
+- At home, as 3-point underdogs or more, the Broncos have two wins ATS (2-1).

-- This year, in five home games, Denver has gone over the total once.
+- This year, in five home games, Denver has hit the over once.

-- Los Angeles is 3-1 against the spread, and 3-1 overall, away from home.
+- Los Angeles is 3-1 overall, and 3-1 against the spread, on the road.

-- Los Angeles has hit the over once in four road games this season.
+- In four road games this season, Los Angeles has hit the over once.

 Powered by Data Skrive.